GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance/reference/index.md

 - JS: Yellow
 - Images: Green

 Click on a request to view more information about it in the **Summary** tab.
-For example, in Figure 23 the **Summary** tab is displaying more information about the blue request that's selected in the **Network** section.
+In the example above, the **Summary** tab is displaying more information about the blue request that's selected in the **Network** section.

 A darker-blue square in the top-left of a request means it's a higher-priority request.
 A lighter-blue square means lower-priority.
-For example, in Figure 23 the blue, selected request is higher-priority, and the green one above it is lower-priority.
+In the example above, the selected request is higher-priority, and the green one above it is lower-priority.

-In Figure 24, the request for `www.google.com` is represented by a line on the left, a bar in the middle with a dark portion and a light portion, and a line on the right.
-Figure 25 shows the corresponding representation of the same request in the **Timing** tab of the **Network** panel.
+In the example above, the request for `www.google.com` is represented by a line on the left, a bar in the middle with a dark portion and a light portion, and a line on the right.
+The screenshot below shows the corresponding representation of the same request in the **Timing** tab of the **Network** panel.
 Here's how these two representations map to each other: